skp3214/ShopVibe/readme.md

 ## Deployment

 - 🌍 The backend is deployed on render.
-- 🌐 The frontend is deployed on vercel.
+- 🌐 The frontend is deployed on netlify.

 ---